 - Bend your knees and hold your ankles.
 Keep your ankles extended so that your toes point towards your back.

-- Elevate your head, chest, and shoulders, and hold on to your ankles firmly.
+- Elevate your head, chest, and shoulders, and firmly hold on to your ankles.
 Elevate your thighs and knees such that your pelvis bears your body weight.

 - Remain in the above position for a few breaths before relaxing your body.